Home > Le Méridien Nouméa Resort & Spa Review

 Restaurants & Bars

-Other than the similar hotel-style cafés and bars in the neighbouring Château Royal Beach Resort, the places below are within 1.2km north along the esplanade – quicker via the beach, not the road.
+Other than the similar hotel-style cafés and bars in the neighboring Château Royal Beach Resort, the places below are within 1.2 km north along the esplanade – quicker via the beach, not the road.

-- Le Roof (25 07 00) – extraordinary setting on a pier above the water.
+- Le Roof – Extraordinary setting on a pier above the water.
 Sumptuous decor and expensive seafood.
 Intimate and romantic.
 Sunsets guaranteed; sometimes dolphins below.
-3-minute drive.

-- La Bodega del Mar – shares the same pier as Le Roof, but more affordable for tapas, pizza, cocktails and live music.
-3-minute drive.
+- La Bodega del Mar – Shares the same pier as Le Roof, but more affordable for tapas, pizza, cocktails, and live music.

-- Hanoi Plage (26 18 02) – quaint, colourful and chic, for Vietnamese cuisine and DIY grills on the table.
+- Hanoi Plage – Quaint, colorful, and chic, for Vietnamese cuisine and DIY grills on the table.
 Indoors and street-side setting.
-4-minute drive.

-- Stone Grill (24 03 24) – friendly, popular and street-side steakhouse, with all types of meats and pasta.
+- Stone Grill – Friendly, popular, and street-side steakhouse, with all types of meats and pasta.
 Daily specials and takeaways.
-4-minute drive.

-- Le Faré du Palm Beach (26 46 61) – cheerful and perfect for people-watching.
-Big breakfasts, fresh salads, homemade burgers, waffles and ice cream.
-4-minute drive.
+- Le Faré du Palm Beach – Cheerful and perfect for people-watching.
+Big breakfasts, fresh salads, homemade burgers, waffles, and ice cream.

-- Le Bilboquet Plage (26 46 60) – upstairs at the back of the Galeria Palm Beach shops.
-Long-established, vast menu, reasonable prices and family-friendly.
-Great for trying traditional food, such as Bougna Chicken.
-4-minute drive.
+- Le Bilboquet Plage – Upstairs at the back of the Galeria Palm Beach shops.
+Long-established, huge menu, reasonable prices, and family-friendly.
+Great for trying traditional food such as Bougna Chicken.

-- Market or Grocery: Several convenience stores are along the esplanade.
+- Several convenience stores are along the esplanade.

-Public buses 10 and 11 head frequently along the esplanade to the city centre, often via the neighbouring beach at Baie des Citrons.
+- Public buses 10 and 11 head frequently along the esplanade to the city center, often via the neighboring beach at Baie des Citrons.

 Le Méridien Noumea Resort & Spa – The Hotel